blizzhackers/documentation/kolbot/MiscellaneousOptions.md

 * other autosmurf version can be be downloaded with tortoiseSVN (add /trunk) from <https://github.com/blizzhackers/kolbot-sonic/>
 	- the description can be found on https://github.com/blizzhackers/kolbot-sonic/blob/master/SetupSonic.md/#sonic-setup
-	- many thanks to [Laz](https://github.com/laztheripper) - the author of sonic scripts.
 	- it is a modified version of d2bs for sorceress chars, so check D2BotSonic.dbj starter script, config files ...\libs\config\Sorceress.js and ...\libs\config\Builds\Sorceress.Sonic.js
 	- it have its modified files in ...\kolbot\libs\sonic\